Students in nursing and some midwifery courses must meet a specific level of English language proficiency.

 Minimum English language proficiency test results

-If you are using an English language proficiency test you must meet the minimum scores and conditions in one of the following tests:
+If you are using an English language proficiency test, you must achieve at least the minimum required scores under one of the following approved tests, all of which must be taken at an official test centre.

 Reading 7